travelr/FluentCsvMachine/README.md

 	|      100,000 |   240.696 ms |  1.4216 ms |   4.1915 ms |   239.989 ms |
 	|    1,000,000 | 2,742.841 ms | 47.3035 ms | 139.4755 ms | 2,815.532 ms |

+[Here](https://www.joelverhagen.com/blog/2020/12/fastest-net-csv-parsers) you can compare those values.
+Though different libraries have different purposes while all parse CSV.

-> ### Background
+> ## Background

 This started as CSV library for my personal private projects.
 My thought back then was the following: Do not test a dozen libraries, just write one of your one.
 Since then it has been rewriten a few times.
-Mostly to show off that I can still write effient code while my current jobs doesn't include any programming anymore.
+Mostly to show off that I can still write effient code while my occupation doesn't include any programming anymore.
-Finally I tried to make it as fast as posible while still returning a typed result and not just a set of strings.
+Finally I tried to make it as fast as possible while still returning a typed result and not just a set of strings.

-tl;dr: Lets see how fast a typed CSV parser can get
+tl;dr: Lets see how fast a typed dotnet CSV parser can get

+> ## Advanced use cases
 > ### CSV custom actions

 ...

-> ### CSV files without header
+> ### CSV files without a defined header

 ...